 - Achievable (Be realistic – and optimistic)

-- Written Down (Make yourself accountable to yourself)
+- Write it Down (Make yourself accountable to yourself)

-- Measurable (Set up a method to measure your success)
+- Make it Measurable (Set up a method to measure your success)

 - How many cards you have